 The 2018 WSCC saw teams from Pakistan, New Zealand, Bangladesh and several local Melbourne schools compete in the 1st XI and Development XI divisions.
-For the second time we were able to also have use of the cricket facilities at Mentone Grammar, directly across the road from Haileybury School.
+For the second time we were able to also have use of the brilliant cricket facilities at Mentone Grammar, directly across the road from Haileybury.

 Twenty20 grading day with umpires and balls supplied